How to Catch up on Nanny Taxes in 8 Steps

 6. File Schedule H with your personal tax return

-When you are completing your personal tax return, attach Schedule H (Household Employment Taxes).
+When completing your personal tax return, attach Schedule H (Household Employment Taxes).
 This is where you report your household employment taxes to the IRS.

 Before completing Schedule H, be prepared with this information: